Jozef Móder

 Jozef Móder (born 19 September 1947) is a former Slovak football midfielder and later coach.
 He is a member of the Czechoslovakia winning team at the UEFA Euro 1976.
-He was known as corner kick specialist.
+He was known as a corner kick specialist.

 Overall, he played 318 matches and scored 75 goals in the Czechoslovak First League.

 Móder made his international debut for the Czechoslovakia national football team in a 6-0 home win against Luxembourg on 26 April 1972.
 He scored three goals in the UEFA Euro 1976 qualifying quarter-final against Soviet Union, helping Czechoslovakia to progress to the final tournament.